odow/SDDP.jl/docs/src/tutorial/11_DRO.md

 Suppose, for example, we choose the radius of uncertainty to be `1/6`.
 Intuitively, this means we can decrease the risk-adjusted probability of each noise by almost `1/6` at the most.
 We can implement this by inserting a `DRO(1/6)` object for the keyword argument `risk_measure` we saw earlier.

-This gives the new model
+This gives the new model:
 ```julia
 m = SDDPModel(
                   sense = :Min,